-• other plants or plant products for, which phytosanitary certificate or any other official certificate is required by an importing country authority (e.g. timber products, nuts, nursery stock, tissue cultures, cotton and other grains and seeds).
+other plants or plant products for which a phytosanitary certificate or any other official certificate is required by an importing country authority (e.g. timber products, nuts, nursery stock, tissue cultures, cotton and other grains and seeds).

-The grain and plant products exports cost recovery arrangements are separate.
+The grain and horticulture exports cost recovery arrangements are separate.
 Our Plant Export Operations branch undertakes export certification activities under both cost recovery arrangements.

 Exporters of plants and plant products must obtain an export permit prior to the departure of prescribed goods from Australia.
-To certify a product's compliance with Australia's export requirements and the importing country requirements, the department undertakes a range of activities, including:
+Overseas government authorities may require additional certification to verify that the exported products comply with their respective import conditions.
+To certify a product's compliance with Australia's export requirements and importing country requirements, the department undertakes a range of activities, including:

 - developing, implementing and monitoring of operational policy and systems that ensure compliance with Australian export controls and any importing country requirements.
-This includes monitoring delivery of state-based audit services.
-These activities serve to maintain the eligibility of commodities for export from Australia and to protect and promote Australia's reputation for premium agricultural goods, while maintaining existing, and seeking increased, market access opportunities - providing inspection, auditing, verifying, and enforcement activities to ensure that the production, storage, handling and transportation of grain and seed products intended for export comply with the conditions of Australian export controls and any additional requirements imposed by an importing country - appointing and managing plant export authorised officers, through the development, maintenance and delivery of authorised officer training and assessment, and ongoing infield support - issuing permits, phytosanitary certification, and other documentation necessary to confirm compliance with Australian export controls and any additional importing country requirements - providing support through the department overseas counsellors relating to detained consignments, government certification and other issues that result in goods being held at the border - providing scientific and technical advice to improve, maintain or restore market access to demonstrate adherence to export requirements - enforcing regulation of certified organic goods exported from Australia.

-Plant export certification occurs across both the grain and plant product export cost recovery arrangements.
+These activities serve to maintain the eligibility of commodities for export from Australia and to protect and promote Australia's reputation for premium agricultural goods, while maintaining existing and seeking increased market access opportunities - providing inspection, auditing, and enforcement activities to ensure that the production, storage, handling and transportation of grain and horticulture products intended for export comply with the conditions of Australian export controls and any additional requirements imposed by an importing country - appointing and manage plant export authorised officers, through the development, maintenance and delivery of authorised officer training and assessment, and ongoing infield support - issuing permits, phytosanitary certification, and other documentation necessary to confirm compliance with Australian export controls and any additional importing country requirements - providing support through the department's overseas counsellors relating to detained consignments, government certification and other issues that result in goods being held at the border - providing scientific and technical advice to improve, maintain or restore market access to demonstrate adherence to export requirements - enforcing regulation of certified organic goods exported from Australia. - plant export certification occurs across both the grain and horticulture cost recovery arrangements.